klleri/teto_resources/README.md

-# 🏠💙 Data Processing for TETO 💙🏠
+# 🏠💙  TETO Data Processing 💙🏠

 This directory will host a collection of scripts and processes related to the NGO **TETO** and its operations.
 These scripts are designed to support various data extraction, transformation, and analysis tasks pertinent to **TETO**'s work.